strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Added Argentine Peso (ARS) as a currency.
 * ENHANCEMENT: Added a second option $conjunction parameter to the pmpro_implodeToEnglish() function.
 So you can use pmpro_implodeToEnglish($array, 'or') to change the 'and' in the text to 'or' or something different.
 * ENHANCEMENT: Added Nigerian Naira as a currency option.
 (Thanks, Maria)
+* ENHANCEMENT: The "Sales" numbers on the sales and revenue reports now only includes orders with totals > $0.

 = 1.8.6.8.1 =
 * BUG: Fixed bug in the Payflow gateway class that was breaking API calls and checkout.